sajjanparida/DS-Algorithms/README.md

 Below are topics which are covered in this repository

 1.Array

 (a) Given a list of integers, Calculate the maximum of the subarray from the given array

+(b) Give a list of integers find the longest common subsequence.